-- 115. Expenditure on goods and services which stood at ZWL\$308.6 billion, were channelled towards operations in support of MDAs and the implementation of various Government programmes. - of September 2022 stood at ZWL\$273.7 billion, against the revised target of ZWL\$268.3 billion, resulting in a positive variance of ZWL\$5.4 billion. - 117.
+- 115. Expenditure on goods and services which stood at ZWL\$308.6 billion, were channelled towards operations in support of MDAs and the implementation of various Government programmes. - 116.
+Cumulative capital expenditure (excluding devolution) to end of September 2022 stood at ZWL\$273.7 billion, against the revised target of ZWL\$268.3 billion, resulting in a positive variance of ZWL\$5.4 billion. - 117.
 These investments have ensured the implementation of targeted projects under NDS1, aimed at transforming livelihoods of communities and the doing business environment.